nhaskins/mudportal/README.md

   <strong>   var mud    = {address: 'eotl.org', port: 2010}</strong><br/><br/>
   with your MUD's address and port information.<br/>
 <br/>
-  Load index.html in your browser.
-It will use the mudportal.nodejitsu.com server.
+- Load index.html in your browser.
+It will use the mudportal.nodejitsu.com server to automagically<br/>
+  being the faux terminal featuring your MUD.

 Self hosted mode:
 - Using your own instance of node.js on a server, take the files from /server and copy